Price Chopper Careers | Supermarket Jobs in USA

 • HR Coordinator

 In human resources, you’ll be managing employee files, assisting with onboarding, answering staff questions, and helping organize benefits and payroll.
-It’s best for someone who’s organized, discreet, and communicates clearly.

 • IT Support Technician